-- In a small glass pour 2 tablespoons of the cold milk, add the gelatin, stir it to combine and let it bloom.
+- Bloom the gelatin: In a small bowl pour 2 tablespoons of the cold milk, add the gelatin, stir it to combine and let it bloom.

-- Divide mixture into ramekins and refrigerate for 4-6 hours or until firm to the touch.
+- Fill the molds: When everything is combined, divide the mixture into the ramekins and refrigerate for 4-6 hours or until firm to the touch.

 Don't lose it, Pin it!